dennyzhang/code.dennyzhang.com/README.md

 1. Read and explain the question to the interviewr: Show you understand the questions
 2. Interviewer may ask: tell me what you are thinking
 3. Show your programming skills, and how fluent you are with the language and libraries
+4. Watch out Complexity trade-off, and you may need to explain them
+5. You can run unit test